srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     cd ~/certificates
     ```

-    If you see an error that states **No such file or directory**, move directly to Task 3 of this exercise - **Task 3: Install OpenSSL Tools**.
+1. If the command above generates an error that states **No such file or directory**, move directly to Task 3 of this exercise - **Task 3: Install OpenSSL Tools**.

 1. At the Cloud Shell command prompt, enter the following command: